Jiang Zemin: Russia and Central Asia

 Jiang oversaw the deepening of China's relations with Russia.
-In 1991, Jiang signed the Agreement between the People's Republic of China and the Union of Soviet Socialist Republics on the Eastern Section of the Sino-Soviet Border with Soviet leader Mikhail Gorbachev, and signed the Memorandum of Understanding between the Chinese and Russian Governments on the Mutual Reduction of Armed Forces in Border Areas and Strengthening of Military Trust with Russian President Boris Yeltsin.
+In 1991, Jiang signed the Agreement between the People's Republic of China and the Union of Soviet Socialist Republics on the Eastern Section of the Sino-Soviet Border with Soviet leader Mikhail Gorbachev, and signed the Memorandum of Understanding between the Chinese and Russian Governments on the Mutual Reduction of Armed Forces in Border Areas and Strengthening of Military Trust with Russian president Boris Yeltsin.
 On 23 December 1992, Yeltsin made his first official visit to China, where he met with Jiang Zemin and Chinese president Yang Shangkun.
 During the 1990s, cooperation between China and Russia was facilitated by the two countries' mutual desires to balance the influence of the United States and establish a multi-polar international system.

-Jiang also started to meet regularly with Russian President Boris Yeltsin, who visited Beijing in November 1997, while Jiang visited Moscow in 1998.
+Jiang also started to meet regularly with Russian president Boris Yeltsin, who visited Beijing in November 1997, while Jiang visited Moscow in 1998.
 Relations were further strengthened by the joint opposition to the NATO intervention in Yugoslavia.
 In December 1999, during his visit to China, Yeltsin signed the Protocol on the Demarcation of the Eastern and Western Sections of the Sino-Russian Border with Jiang Zemin.
-In 2001, the two countries established the Shanghai Cooperation Organisation (SCO) together with Kazakhstan, Kyrgyzstan, Tajikistan, and Uzbekistan in the Shanghai Cooperation Organisation (SCO).
+In 2001, the two countries established the Shanghai Cooperation Organisation (SCO) together with Kazakhstan, Kyrgyzstan, Tajikistan, and Uzbekistan.
 A month later, the close relations between the two countries were formalized with the Treaty of Good-Neighborliness and Friendly Cooperation, a twenty-year strategic and economic treaty.

+Jiang signed an agreement with Tajikistan in 2002 to cede about 27,000 square kilometers of disputed land in the neighboring Pamir region, allowing Tajikistan to obtain 96.5% of the disputed territory.
+However, before the signing of the treaty, all the disputed territories were claimed by Tajikistan and actually controlled.
+After the signing of the treaty, China actually increased its actual controlled land by at least 1,000 square kilometers.
 In 2004, China and Russia re-demarcated the border, dividing Heixiazi Island into two parts, with the western part returning to China.

+Southeast Asia

-After 1990, Sino-Vietnamese relations returned to normal, the eleven-year border conflict ended, the land border between the two countries was finally demarcated, and the two sides drew a median line in the Beibu Gulf.
-On December 25, 2000, Jiang Zemin, on behalf of China, signed the Beibu Gulf Delimitation Agreement with Vietnam, formally ceding Fushuizhou Island to Vietnam.
+After 1990, China–Vietnam relations returned to normal, the eleven-year border conflict ended, the land border between the two countries was finally demarcated, and the two sides drew a median line in the Beibu Gulf.
+On 25 December 2000, Jiang Zemin, on behalf of China, signed the Beibu Gulf Delimitation Agreement with Vietnam, formally recognizing Vietnam's sovereignty over the Bạch Long Vĩ Island.
 At the same time, the China-Vietnam Beibu Gulf Fisheries Cooperation Agreement was also signed.
-Jiang signed an agreement with Tajikistan in 2002 to cede about 27,000 square kilometers of disputed land in the neighboring Pamir region, allowing Tajikistan to obtain 96.5% of the disputed territory.
-However, before the signing of the treaty, all the disputed territories were claimed by Tajikistan and actually controlled.
-After the signing of the treaty, the People's Republic of China actually increased its actual controlled land by at least 1,000 square kilometers.